North Central Timor Regency: Geography

 North Central Timor Regency borders South Central Timor Regency in the south, the country of East Timor in the northwest, the coast of the Sawu Sea in the north, Kupang Regency in the west, and Belu Regency in the east.
 It has a total area of 2,669.70 km2 or 5.6% of the province's area.
 Most of the regency has slopes below 40 degrees, consisting of 77.4%.
 Most of the regency is less than 500 meters above sea level.
 Around 74%, 97,948 ha of the regency's area is used for plantation and agriculture, and only 20,685 ha are used for human settlement.

 Most of the regency's soil is litosol and grumusol, and is relatively fertile.
 The region's climate is classified as semi-arid, which makes large-scale farming challenging due to low precipitation compared to other regions in Indonesia.
 To solve this, the government of Indonesia has built several new dams in the region to avoid drought and secure access to water for its population.

 The temperature ranges from 22–34 C, with air humidity level between 69 and 87% annually.
 Between June and September, wind comes from Australia, bringing little water vapor to the region, and the dry season begins.
 The region is prone to drought and harvest failure.

+Demographics

+Of the population in mid 2025, 80,943 (28.95%) were below the age of 15, and 198,694 were aged 15 and above; of the latter, 178,373 (63.79%) were of working age and 20,321 (7.27%) were aged 65 and above.

 Governance

 Administrative districts

-The regency is divided into twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The regency is divided into twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The districts are grouped below into three geographical sectors (which have no administrative significance), plus the regency capital, Kota Kefamenanu.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (in total, 160 rural desa and 33 urban kelurahan), and its post code.